 How to get to the Memorial Stadium

 The Memorial Stadium is located on Filton Avenue, just off the Gloucester Road (A38), approximately two miles from the centre of Bristol.
-It is well sign posted with brown and white signs from the main motorway junctions on the M32 [from the M4] and the M5 [Junction 18].
+It is well sign posted with brown and white signs from the main motorway junctions on the M32 [from the M4 Junction 19] and the M5 [Junction 18].
 Leave the M4 at Junction 19 and join the M32.
 Travel along the M32 for about 3 miles to Junction 2.
 Exit the M32 at Junction 2 and take the third exit signposted ‘Horfield’ and ‘Southmead’.
 Continue along this road, following signs for the Memorial Stadium, until you come to a signal controlled crossroads.
 Turn left here into Filton Avenue and the ground is located almost immediately on your left.

 The stadium car park is only accessible to permit holders, spaces are not available on a match-by-match basis.
-There should be street parking to be found within five to ten minutes walk of the ground in Muller Road, Gloucester Road, Kellaway Avenue and side roads off them.
+There should be street parking within five to ten minutes walk of the ground in Muller Road, Gloucester Road, Kellaway Avenue and side roads off them.
 Please be aware this is a predominately residential area and ensure that private driveways are not obstructed.

 Where to eat and drink